 - Starting at Bekesbourne: this isolated rural station makes a good place to start: you get straight into the most attractive section of the walk.
 But it only has a slow hourly train service.
 From here it is 12.3km (7.7 miles) to Sturry (the prettiest section of the walk) or 16.7km (10.4 miles) to Canterbury.

 - Bekesbourne Circular: the directions for the original Bekesbourne Circular walk of 17.2km (10.7 miles) are still preseved in this document.
-Like the Sturry Circular walk, whose route it follows for a distance, this passes through some additional wood anemone woods in late March and early April, but then turns west through commercial apple farms, to Bekesbourne station.
-There is no refreshment option on this section, however, the pub near Bekesbourne station having closed years ago (though you could stop off at Canterbury East on the train home and have tea there).
-There is also nowhere particularly nice to wait if you miss the hourly train.
-In bad weather note that Bekesbourne station only has a very basic bus-stop style shelter, and there is nowhere particularly nice to wait in the vicinity.
+Like the Sturry Circular walk, whose route it follows for a distance in the afternoon, this passes through some additional wood anemone woods in late March and early April, but then turns west through a large commercial apple farm, to Bekesbourne station.
+There is no refreshment option on this section, the pub near Bekesbourne station having closed years ago (though you could stop off at Canterbury East on the train home and have tea there).
+There is also nowhere particularly nice to wait at Bekesbourne if you miss the hourly train, the station having only very basic bus-stop style shelter, and there is nowhere particularly nice to wait in the vicinity.